Tomatillo & Ground Cherry

 A large, green tomatillo, similar to Plaza Latina Giant Green but a little earlier to mature and not quite as big.
 Fruit are 2½” wide and a great choice for market farmers and gardeners.
 Under-ripe fruit are apple-green and a nice tart addition to salsas, but we also like sweetness that comes with yellow-green ripe fruit.
 Sprawling plants benefit from a trellis, but will crawl around on the ground happily.
 Remember to always have more than one tomatillo plant in your garden, as they are usually self-sterile.

 Tomatillos are often called tomates verdes.
 This special giant Mexican strain produces 3-4” wide, green fruits on super tall plants that benefit from support.
 Seed originally saved from imported Mexican fruit purchased at the Plaza Latina Market in Eugene, Oregon, in 2005.
 Much higher culinary value than the smaller yellowish varieties.
 We like to think of them as the Brandywine of tomatillos.

 Physalis philadelphica.
 70 days.

 This is our effort to breed a medium-sized purple tomatillo that stores for a very long time off the vine.
 Shades range from a slight purple blush on green, to deep purple all through the fruit.
-Purple tomatillos are reputed to keep well already & we are trying to improve on this.
+Purple tomatillos have a more complex flavor than green ones.
+They are reputed to keep well already and we are trying to improve on this.
 A landrace is a variety that has been purposely maintained as a diverse gene pool to help it be more adaptive to harsh conditions.
 We like this old form of plant breeding, so we are using it to create a modern landrace.